studersi/test-4/tutorial-8/README.md

 RESPONSE-999-EXCLUSION-RULES-AFTER-CRS.conf.example
 ```

-We do not want to ignore the protocol attacks, but all the application stuff should be off limit.
+We do not want to ignore the protocol attacks, but all the application stuff should be off limits.
 So let's kick the rules from `REQUEST-930-APPLICATION-ATTACK-LFI.conf` to `REQUEST-943-APPLICATION-ATTACK-SESSION-FIXATION.conf`.
 This is effectively the rule range from 930,000 to 943,999.
 We can exclude the two parameters for all these rules with the following startup time directives:

 ```bash
 # ModSec Rule Exclusion: 930000 - 943999 : All application rules for password parameters